JPrendy/bus-timetable-okhttp-kotlin-application/README.md

-# template-repository
+# Bus timetable Okhttp Kotlin application

 ## Description

-The existing repository is a template, I can generate new repositories with the same directory structure, branches, and files.
+The following is a simple Kotlin application that uses Okhttp to fetch rest api data that is then shown on the activity screen of the application.

 ## Contents